Open Back Headphones for Gaming

 As in the case of Philips Fidelio X2, these are open, meaning that the new 50mm driver delivering the sound is sitting in an open chamber.

-With these open-back headphones, you get a detachable, 10 feet long cable that is covered with fabric but now with 3.5mm and 6.3mm adapters.
+With Philips Fidelio X2 open-back headphones, you get a detachable, 10 feet long cable that is covered with fabric but now with 3.5mm and 6.3mm adapters.

 In addition, the headband is larger, providing more space for your head.
 The downside to open headphones can be a little thin bass, plus others can hear the music you listen to as they leak sound.